mqrieck/EllipticCurveP3P/README.md

 # EllipticCurveP3P
-Code, etc., for my paper "An elliptic curve based solution to the perspective three-point problem"
+Code, etc., for my yet-to-be-published paper "An elliptic curve based solution to the perspective three-point problem"